 Do they have excellent reviews via Facebook, Twitter, and Google My Business?
 These will give great insights into how professional is the children’s entertainer—likewise, request references.

 Ask the entertainer when they will show up, and if they need anything, they can do their act.
 For example, a face painter will typically require a table and chairs, besides access to water.

-A magician will require a table, some privacy, and quiet time to set up the act.
+A magician will require a table, privacy, and quiet time to set up the act.
 Remember, you can decorate or add a backdrop to match the entertainer’s talents besides getting the guests in the mood.

 Get a quote so that there are no sudden surprises.
 Get terms and conditions from your entertainer.
-Plus, ask if they will require a deposit and what payments will they accept, for example, cash or credit cards.
+Plus, ask if they will require a deposit and what payments they will accept, for example, cash or credit cards.